US STOCKS-Wall Street tumbles on rate, recession worries, bleak chipmaker outlook

 "Today's data, in my mind, kind of confirmed this is the direction we're heading," said Stucky, adding that high inflation, a bad economy and tight job market should lead investors "to come to grips with reality that earnings estimates are too high" for 2023.

-Recession fears on the back of the Fed's prolonged interest rate hiking cycle have weighed heavily on equities this year, with the benchmark S&P 500 .SPX on track for its biggest annual percentage drop since the 2008 financial crisis.
+Recession fears related to the Fed's prolonged interest rate hiking cycle have weighed heavily on equities this year, with the benchmark S&P 500 .SPX on track for a 19.8% annual drop, which would be its biggest since the 2008 financial crisis.

-Before it pauses, the Fed argues it needs to see more weakness in the labor market and the economy in order to bring inflation down and keep it down sustainably.
+Before it pauses, the Fed is expected to look for more weakness in the labor market and the economy in order to bring inflation down and keep it down sustainably.

-CarMax Inc KMX.N sank after the used-vehicles retailer paused share buybacks following an 86% quarterly profit plunge.
+CarMax Inc KMX.N sank 3.7% after the used-vehicles retailer paused share buybacks after a 86% quarterly profit plunge.

 (Reporting by Sinéad Carew in New York, Shubham Batra, Amruta Khandekar, Ankika Biswas and Johann M Cherian in Bengaluru; Editing by Shounak Dasgupta, Anil D'Silva and Aurora Ellis)